 When I think about summer foods, the dishes that I’m craving from June through September, are always meals that I imagine to be bursting with colour.
 I think of fresh greens, sweet yellows and fiery reds.
 That’s precisely what this Thai inspired noodle salad is; a veritable rainbow of colours and flavours.

 I love a tofu dish, especially when prepared in this way.
-When you coat the tofu in flour, it's almost like you're battering it, and becomes super crispy.
+When you coat the tofu in cornflour, it’s almost like you’re battering it, and becomes super crispy.
 Then the sugars, thanks to the agave syrup, caramelise when the sauce hits the heat of the pan.
-The sauce becomes all sticky and coats the tofu creating a sticky, crispy, delicious tofu bite!
+The sauce becomes all sticky and coats the tofu creating a sticky, crispy, delicious tofu bite.
+It’s honestly so good!
 This dish also contains one of my all-time favourite unexpected flavour combos; lime and mango.
 There is an extra sweetness in the mango that the lime tangy emphasises.
 This meal is bursting with flavours and textures!

 Our vegan Thai inspired noodle salad may not be strictly authentic, but it’s 100% delicious summer in a bowl!
 If you’re looking for healthy, flavourful and exciting food, then we’re sure you’ll love this dish.